bmount/datacouch_template/README.md

-# A template for setting up a Datacouch in its own environment
+## A template for setting up a Datacouch

 This is a little tool to build a Datacouch.
 It should/will give you: